karl-zylinski/karl-zylinski.github.io/content/posts/dynamic-arrays-and-arenas.md

 In general, just use the default allocator `context.allocator` with your dynamic arrays.
 Then they can grow and deallocate their old memory as expected.
 If you have trouble with their memory leaking, then use the tracking allocator in your development build.
 Set it up like this: https://odin-lang.org/docs/overview/#tracking-allocator

+If you have trouble with the memory of the dynamic array moving, then you can look at the section about the Virtual Growing Arena, below.

 ## Alternatives: Preallocate with maximum size

 If you know the maximum number of things that can go into the dynamic array, then you can do something like this: